Bricktech2000/Resume/export/resume.md

 _Development Coordinator — Development Team_ `Ottawa | November 2022 — May 2023`

-- Contributed in developing [open-source participant tracker](https://github.com/HacktheHill/track-the-hack) built with Next.js and Prisma, used by over **1000 hackers** and **50 organizers** throughout hackathon.
+- Leading development of [open-source participant tracker](https://github.com/HacktheHill/track-the-hack) built with Next.js and Prisma, used by over **1000 hackers** and **50 organizers** throughout hackathon.
-- Collaborated with infrastructure and sponsorship teams to build and maintain internal payment portal powered by Stripe and React.js, allowing for over **20 000$** in sponsor payments to be processed.
+- Built and maintained internal payment portal powered by Stripe and React.js in collaboration with infrastructure and sponsorship teams, allowing for over **20 000$** in sponsor payments to be processed.

 ### [uOttawa CS Club](https://uocsclub.ca/)